xpfxzxc/Online-Judge-Backend/README.md

 - RabbitMQ
 - Hasura
 - PostgreSQL
-- Docker（
-  If you run Hasura locally）
+- Docker(if you run Hasura locally)

 ## Installation